Zones of Regulation

 We also may scale the problem with the children.
 Does the size of the reaction match the problem?
 Is this really a yellow zones problem or is it more like a green zone problem?

 Once children understand the concept of the zones they explore ways to help regulate themselves with the support of sensory devices and calming techniques.
 We want to help all children recognize when they are beginning to feel uncomfortable in the blue, yellow and red zones and have a calm area and toolbox of ideas to help them regulate themselves in every learning area.
 All staff model using different techniques to help regulate our feelings and support and encourage children to use our calm areas and tools.
-We also have safe spaces around the school where children can go if they need some space to regulate their emotions.
+We also have safe spaces around the school where children can go if they need some space to regulate their emotions, reflect on their actions or just be still, this includes the prayer station outside the headteacher's office.

 You can support you child/children at home by asking them which zone they are in and using I wonder;